 Private equity firms are not lovable, but they forced a renaissance that revived American capitalism.

-Forty years ago, corporate America was bloated, sluggish and losing ground to competitors in Japan and beyond.
+Forty years ago, corporate America was bloated, sluggish and losing ground to competitors inand beyond.
 But then something astonishing happened.
-Financiers, private equity firms and bare-knuckled corporate executives initiated a series of reforms and transformations.
+Financiers, Japan firms and bare-knuckled corporate executives initiated a series of reforms and transformations. private equity

 The process was brutal and involved streamlining and layoffs.
 But, at the end of it, American businesses emerged leaner, quicker and more efficient.